 You may be surprised at how much buying bottled water has cost you.
-Think about how many bottles of water you go through a day if you do it consistently.
-This may not seem like much, but depending on the brand of water you buy, it can mount up to $500 every year.
+Think about how many water bottles you go through a day if you do it consistently.
+This may not seem like much, but depending on the brand of water you buy, it can amount up to $500 every year.
 You’ll save a lot of money in the long run, even if you don’t qualify for a tax deduction for your water filtration system.

 Maintain Access to Potable Water at All Times

 If you don’t already have a water filtration system installed, your water is probably hazardous, and you shouldn’t have to deal with it.
 Water pollution can harm people’s health because of contaminants like heavy metals and microorganisms.